 - SE Ranking: To monitor competitors' search results on Google and other search engines.

 - Simply Measured: To gather information about competitors' branding strategy.

 - OpenSiteExplorer: To analyze backlink profile of a website.

 5. How Competitor Analysis Leads You to Success?

-Online Social media Competitor analytics tools are effective in measuring your competitors' performance.
+Online Social Media Competitor analysis tools are effective in measuring your competitors' performance.
 You have to dive into a sea of information to learn and improve for the benefit of your business.
-The keywords, traffic information, even the backlink profile of the competitors' content are all crucial data that will aid you in devising your social media strategies.
+The copy, keywords, and traffic information on the competitors' content are all crucial data that will aid you to strategically devise your social media strategies.